-- 30 almonds
+- 30 almonds or badam

 - 3 cups full fat milk

-- sugar as needed (3 tbsp)
+- 3 to 4 tablespoons sugar or as needed

-- 3 green cardamom / elaichi
+- 3 green cardamom or elaichi powdered

-- 1 tbsp. ghee to fry nuts
+- 1 tablespoons ghee or butter to fry nuts

-- Peel the skin and grind to a smooth paste with some milk, elaichi, saffron and sugar
+- Peel the skin and grind to a smooth paste with some milk, elaichi, saffron and sugar.

-- boil milk on a medium flame.
+- Boil milk on a medium flame.

-- When the milk comes to a boil, add ground almonds bring it to a boil.
+- Add ground almonds & bring it to a boil.